The unglamorous lives of business travellers in Asia

 Picture a young employee taking in the wonders and luxuries of business travel, blissfully unaware of the restrictive travel policies that will turn their adventure into a pit of regret upon returning home.

-This is one of the most troublesome aspects of business travel, but it’s a necessary evil — at least, if you want to get your money back.
+This is one of the most troublesome aspects of business travel, but it’s a necessary evil — at least if you want to get your money back.

 If you do, you’ll have to keep every single receipt, from that quick cup of coffee in the morning to that train ticket to town.
-And for business travellers who have meetings to prepare for and places to be on their minds, it’s almost impossible to record and remember each transaction without missing a thing or two.
+And for business travelers who have meetings to prepare for and places to be on their minds, it’s almost impossible to record and remember each transaction without missing a thing or two.

 Besides, who wants to be bogged down by such obligations when you’re absorbing a fresh environment, meeting new people, and experiencing a different culture?